 Quality Control

-We run QC assays on all samples submitted for Next Generation Sequencing.
-You will receive a Hi-Sensitivity DNA BioAnalyzer file (in both .pdf and .xad formats) or a Hi-Sensitivity D1K TapeStation file (in both .pdf and .d1k formats).
-In addition, you will receive results from our SYBR qPCR assay stating what the functional concentration of your sample is as a result of this assay.
-Our staff will give you recommendations for deciding if you should run or not run your sample.
-This decision is based on expected cluster density and potential contaminating sequences or lack of insert sequence.
 If your sample passes our QC and you decide to move forward with sequencing, we can transition your samples directly to our sequencing queue.
-Should your sample fail QC and you wish to proceed with sequencing, we would require a waiver form to be signed stating that the experiment will be paid for regardless of the outcome.
+Should your sample fail QC and you wish to proceed with sequencing, we would require confirmation from you first, with the understanding that the experiment will be paid for regardless of the outcome.
 If your sample is low concentration and you submit additional material, we may require an additional round of QC to ensure that the material will yield sufficient clusters and quality sequence.
 Please note that multiple freeze-thaw cycles of prepared libraries have been shown to degrade library performance so it is important to keep these to a minimum.

 Sequencing by Synthesis